ichim/LeafletForBlazor-NuGet/Working with StreamPoint/Collection/README.md

          if(realTimeMap!=null)
              await realTimeMap.Geometric.Points.delete(new string[2] { "18466d7f-0689-4b8e-a2ee-28e5cb27f86e", "28466d7f-0689-4b8e-a2ee-28e5cb28f86f" });

+# Move To

+A StreamPoint (or more) can be moved on the map by updating the coordinates.

 # Move to

 A StreamPoint (or more) can be moved on the map by updating the coordinates.